-The Department of History offers three baccalaureate degree programs: the Bachelor of Science in Education (BSE) in Social Studies, History Emphasis; the Bachelor of Arts (BA) history major; and the Bachelor of Science (BS) history major.
+The Department of History offers three baccalaureate degree programs: the Bachelor of Science in Education (BSE) in Social Studies, History Emphasis; the Bachelor of Arts (BA) history major; the Bachelor of Science (BS) history major, and the Bachelor of Arts (BA) major in African and African-American Studies.
 The BSE program prepares students for careers in secondary education, and successful completion brings teacher licensure from the Arkansas Department of education to teach social studies.
 The BA and BS history majors prepare students for careers in history, public service, and other fields and graduate study.
 Given that history as a discipline straddles the humanities and social sciences, students whose study inclines toward the social sciences, such as environmental history, history of science, etc., are better served by the BS degree.
 Students whose interest goes towards the humanities would find a better fit with the BA degree which includes the study of languages.
 Students who plan to pursue graduate study in history find the BA advantageous, as many MA programs and most Ph.D. programs in history require competency in at least one foreign language.

 [3.1] Bachelor of Arts/Bachelor of Science

 The degree of Bachelor of Arts or Bachelor of Science, with a major in history, requires successful completion of 120 hours, including (1) the UCA Core: complete 38 hours to meet lower-division UCA Core requirements and complete upper-division UCA Core requirements using designated major, minor, or elective courses (see the UCA Core requirements); (2) degree requirements; (3) history courses as indicated below; and (4) a minor as worked out with the student's minor advisor.